QuentinRa/blog.quentinra.dev/cybersecurity/purple-team/reverse/index.md

 <div class="row row-cols-lg-2"><div>

+APK files contains multiple files such as `classes.dex` and other `.dex` files, resources, the manifest and certificate files, etc.

+It's possible for code to exist within a DEX file but not detected nor reversed by tools such as JADX.

 #### JADX — APK+Dex Decompiler/Disassembler

 You can use [jadx](https://github.com/skylot/jadx) <small>(38.5k ⭐)</small> to decompile APK and DEX files to Java.